BKhmil/placespark-frontend/README.md

 A modern, minimalist, and adaptive frontend for the PlaceSpark platform.

+P.S.: The project is in the development phase.
+All internationalization (i18n), adaptive layout, and final design elements will be implemented after the MVP has been delivered.

 ## Overview

 PlaceSpark is a full-stack web application for discovering, filtering, and managing establishments.
 The frontend is built with React, TypeScript, Vite, and follows best practices for code structure, state management, and UI/UX.